 Development within the Low and High Hauxley settlement boundaries, as defined on the policies map will be supported provided it complies with relevant policies contained within the development plan.
-Outside the settlement boundaries development will be supported where it meets the requirements of local plan policy STP1 with regard to development in the countryside and policy H2 with regard to development within the identified green gaps.

 Annex 1 Community actions

 As part of the process of developing the plan, several areas were identified by the local community which cannot be addressed through the planning system.
 These have been identified as 'community actions' - they do however relate to one or more of the policy areas.